Bench

 Audit now

-This board merges unresolved quality issues, frontier heat without enough evidence, and the active operator queue.
-It is the shortest path from “what is weak?” to “what should we do next?”
+This board merges unresolved quality issues, frontier candidates without enough evidence, and active operator tasks.
+It prioritizes the gaps most likely to change Rankings or Bench confidence.

 KindPriorityTitleActionWhy